m-w-o-n-g/Dbar_Act_5_human_data/README.md

 # Datasets Chosen from subject001 and subject002

 ### Sbj001_35kHz_vent_24_10_15_10_45_29_1
 - Ventilation set
-- Reconstruction method: 1 reference frame
+- Reconstruction method: no gaussian truncation
 - Reference frame: 361
-- Chosen truncation radisu: 4.0-4.4
+- Chosen truncation radius: 4.0-4.4
 - Frames to use for reconstruction movie: 55-220
 - Frame with the best image of heart and lungs: 70

 ### Sbj001_93kHz_perf_24_10_15_11_05_09_1
 - Perfusion set
-- Reconstructio method: 1 reference frame
+- Reconstruction method: no gaussian truncation
 - Reference frame: 399
 - Chosen truncation radius: 3.6-4.2
 - Frames to use for reconstruction movie: 230-300